 1. Thinking:

 For VUS, the thinking about the rule of law is paramount.
-For those working in legal compliance like you, you think that no matter how hard it is, you can still stick with it.
-If you think that it is terrible, you will not want to do it.
-But if you think you are working in the best career development environment, then no matter how hard it is, it will be a passion that you can overcome.
+For those in the legal profession like you, you believe that no matter how hard it is, you can still stay committed.
+If you think that is terrible, you won't want to do it.
+But if you think you are working in the best career development environment, then no matter how hard it is, it becomes a passion that you can overcome.
 Each time you overcome difficulties is a time you grow in your work.
-When making a choice, you are happy with that choice.
+When making a choice, you should be happy with that choice.

-I do not think there is a perfect harmony for everything in life.
+I don't think there is a perfect harmony for everything in life.
 You can do your job well but still need time to have fun, spend time with family, or do other work.
 That is impossible.

 Initially, I simply thought that my spending management was not effective, so I wanted to find a better way.
-Upon researching, I realized the cause came from two factors: one is that my knowledge mindset was not complete, and the other is that I did not have the tools.
-Personal financial management depends on each individual; everyone has different circumstances, conditions, and habits, making it hard to demand that everyone has the same mindset and habits.
+Upon researching, I realized the cause came from two factors: one is that my knowledge mindset was not complete, and the other is that I lacked tools.
+Personal financial management depends on each individual; everyone has different circumstances, conditions, and habits, making it hard to expect everyone to have the same mindset and habits.

 Therefore, I was concerned about how to approach it effectively.
-I decided to observe how others, those who are successful in personal financial management, think and how to learn and change to fit my conditions and habits.
-I learned from videos by Mr. Hieu on the YouTube channel Hieu TV, which contains free and easy-to-understand content.
+I decided to observe how others, those who are successful in personal financial management, think and how to learn and adapt to my conditions and habits.
+I learned from videos by Mr. Hieu on the YouTube channel Hieu TV, which contain free and easy-to-understand content.

 What is personal financial management?
 The scope of this knowledge is quite broad and cannot be fully covered in one video.
 Therefore, I will briefly mention a few key points to lay the groundwork for the following sections.